nobabas/MTRN4231/README.md

 ### Closed-Loop Operation and Feedback
  describe the feedback method and how it adapts system behaviour in real time.

-#### Closed Loop Pipeline
-The system uses three primary real-time feedback streams:

-**Computer Vision Feedback (YOLO + Camera)**
-- The vision node continuously detects blue markers and publishes updated centroid pixel coordinates.
-- These coordinates are converted into world-frame positions through the transformation module.
-- This ensures that every robot movement is based on the current marker position, not a previously captured value.

-**Robot Motion Feedback (UR5e + MoveIt)**
-- MoveIt provides real-time feedback about joint states and end-effector pose.
-- Planned trajectories are continuously checked for validity and re-evaluated if obstacles or inconsistencies are detected.

-**End-Effector Sensor Feedback (Teensy Moisture Probe)**
-- During soil measurement, the moisture probe sends continuous analogue readings.
-- The robot waits until a stable reading is detected before lifting and moving to the next point.

-#### Contribution to Overall Task

 ## Installation and Setup
 Step-by-step installation instructions for dependencies and workspace setup.